Colton Hall Museum

-Spirits of jailers or security guards, or perhaps the spirit of Walter Colton, keep an eye on the living.
+Spirits of jailers or security guards, or perhaps the spirit of Walter Colton himself, keep an eye on the living.
 They have taken on this duty with gusto.

 Tour Docents and visitors have felt the sensation of unseen presences keeping a close eye on them.

-Apparently, there is not a shortage of spectral supervisors scrutinizing the docents and visitors.
+Apparently, there is no shortage of spectral supervisors scrutinizing the docents and visitors.

 The Restless Dead